Colored operads, series on colored operads, and combinatorial generating systems: Series on colored operads and bud generating systems

-We rely now on syntactic generating series to define a property of bud generating systems.
-We say that $\Bca$ is {\em unambiguous} if all coefficients of $\Synt(\Bca)$ are equal to $0$ or to $1$.
-This property is important for a combinatorial point of view.
-Indeed, by definition of the series of colors $\Colors$ (see Section~\ref{subsubsec:series_of_colors}) and Proposition~\ref{prop:support_syntactic_series_language}, when $\Bca$ is unambiguous, the coefficient of $(a, u) \in \Bud_\Ccr(\As)$ in the series $\Colors(\Synt(\Bca))$ is the number of elements $x$ of $\Lang(\Bca)$ such that $(\Out(x), \In(x)) = (a, u)$.
+We say that $\Bca$ is \Def{unambiguous} if all coefficients of $\Synt(\Bca)$ are equal to $0$ or to $1$.
+This property is important from a combinatorial and enumerative point of view.
+Indeed, when $\Bca$ is unambiguous, its syntactic generating series is the characteristic series of its language.
+As a consequence, by definition of the series of colors $\Colors$ (see Section~\ref{subsubsec:series_of_colors}) and Proposition~\ref{prop:support_syntactic_series_language}, the coefficient of $(a, u) \in \Bud_\Ccr(\As)$ in the series $\Colors(\Synt(\Bca))$ is the number of elements $x$ of $\Lang(\Bca)$ such that $(\Out(x), \In(x)) = (a, u)$. \medbreak

 As a side remark, observe that Theorem~\ref{thm:syntactic_series} implies in particular that for any bud generating system of the form $\Bca := (\Oca, \Ccr, \Rfr, \Ccr, \Ccr)$, if $\Synt(\Bca)$ is unambiguous, then the colored suboperad of $\Bud_\Ccr(\Oca)$ generated by $\Rfr$ is free.
-The converse property does not hold.
+The converse property does not hold. \medbreak